Julien Rochedy

 Julien Louis Rochedy (born 10 March 1988) is a French politician from the National Rally.
 He was President of Génération Nation from 2012 to 2014.

 Early life and education

 He was born in Guilherand-Granges in Ardèche.
 He graduated from Jean Moulin University Lyon 3.

 Political career

 He was a candidate in the 2014 European Parliament election.

 Political activities

 He met Syrian President Bashar al-Assad in 2014.
 He operates a popular YouTube channel.

 Personal life

-From 2019 to 2020, he was in a relationship with right-wing social media influencer, Eva Vlaardingerbroek.
+From 2019 to 2020, he was in a relationship with right-wing social media influencer Eva Vlaardingerbroek.
+He is also a speaker of occitan, referring to this as very strong part of a broader identity.